20 Secret Cake Baking Tips We Learned From Grandma

 Mrs. Amos Hoover of Denver, Pennsylvania, says, “I add a teaspoonful of vinegar to my boiled frosting.
 This keeps it soft and it doesn’t crack when the cake is cut.”

-These are the mistakes you want to avoid when decorating cookies.
+These are the mistakes to avoid when decorating cookies.

 Use a Whisk